 - Anuas e.
 V. Aid organization

-- Bjoern Schulz Foundation
+- Björn Schulz Foundation

-- forums on the internet
+- Forums on the Internet

 - TABEA e.
-V
+V.

-The pedagogical sepulchral culture
+The educational sepulchral culture

-- find understanding partners in their philosophizing and/or theologizing about life and the world…
+- find understanding partners in their philosophizing and/or theologizing about life and the world….

-- react in an age-appropriate manner
+- Responding in an age-appropriate manner

 - Avoid generalizations

-- enable hope
+- Enable hope

 - Introduce farewell rituals

-- Use relevant picture books
+- Use factual picture books